steveperkins/pantak-hf75/README.md

 * Get milliamps right now
 * Check warm-up condition
 * Override warm-up condition
-* Check whether Pantak HF75 is currently emitting
+* Check whether Pantak HF 75 is currently emitting
 * Get interlock states via indices
 * Get broken interlocks as comma-separated interlock names

-Note that although this library provides some minimal input validations, it does NOT perform extensive checks to prevent consumers from destroying their Pantak HF75s or any of the associated parts (e.g. the tube).
+Note that although this library provides some minimal input validations, it does NOT perform extensive checks to prevent consumers from destroying their Pantak HF 75s or any of the associated parts (e.g. the tube).
 It is the consumer's responsibility to ensure the machine can tolerate the settings that will be used.
 NO WARRANTY IS PROVIDED for this library.

 ## Installation
 Download the latest compiled JAR from the [dist folder](dist/) and add it to your project's build path.